 The works of a specific novelist or group of novels on a similar theme studied as a reflection of social and cultural conditions in a country, countries, or geographical area.
 Discussions in English.

-SPAN 4176G Spanish-American Poetry 3 cr.
-A study of Spanish-American poetry with emphasis on the Modernista and the contemporary period.
+A study of Spanish-American poetry with emphasis on the Mod-

-SPAN 4180G Contemporary Spanish Literature 3 cr.
 Study of significant writings of contemporary authors; post-war trends; and the influence of the Civil War on Spanish writers.